kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 " | kubectl apply -f -
 ```

-Finally, we need to create a corresponding Kubernetes `Ingress` that routes `/bar` to the multi-zone service:
+Finally, you need to create a corresponding Kubernetes `Ingress` that routes `/bar` to the multi-zone service:

 ```shell
 echo "